 Identify prospective reliability issues associated with new or revised NERC Reliability Standards and their potential impact on the NPCC Region, (e.g., Regional differences).

-Propose solutions to standards development issues, emerging reliability risks and guide the development of the NERC Reliability Standards through comments and coordination of NPCC participation on the SAR, Periodic Review and Reliability Standard Drafting Teams.
+Propose solutions to standards development issues, emerging reliability risks and guide the development of the NERC Reliability Standards through comments and coordination of NPCC participation on the SAR, Periodic Review and Reliability Standard Drafting Teams (SDT).

 Engage participants across the NPCC membership during the standard commenting process to achieve broad Regional consensus.

-Follow up on proposed and adopted changes to the NERC Standard Development Processes Manual and Rules of Procedure as they apply to Reliability Standards and provide NPCC members with information to achieve a common understanding of the processes.
+Follow up on proposed and adopted changes to the NERC SPM and RoP as they apply to Reliability Standards and provide NPCC members with information to achieve a common understanding of the processes.

-Coordinate the activities of NPCC members on Standard Drafting Teams and encourage NPCC representation on all Standard Drafting Teams.
+Coordinate the activities of NPCC members on SDTs and encourage NPCC representation on all SDTs.

 Coordinate with the NPCC CC on input to CMEP Implementation Guidance documents in accordance with the CC process for submitting implementation guidance to NERC.